 Secret 6.
 Reishi mushroom

 Reishi mushrooms (Ganoderma lucidum) is a wood-rotting fungus used to strengthen and calm the nerves, improve memory, and prevent or delay senility.
 It is often used to modify or enhance the effects of other stress-fighting herbs.
-It also helps to lower insulin levels.
+It also helps to lower Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. levels.

 Not only is it believed to heal physical ailments, it is said to bring about a peaceful state of mind, and to increase spiritual energy.